martinkearn/Content/Demos/Machine Learning and Cognitive/Building HowHappy Lite in ASP.Net Core 1.0.0.md

 ## Explore the Luis Model
 Go to https://www.luis.ai/

-Explore the intents, entities and utterances
+Explore the intents, entities

+Review labels, shwo how entities are marked and the intent is labelled

-Add a new utterance
+add a new utterance "who are the angry ones"

 Train

-Publish
+Publish > Update published application

-Show the json via the browser (in the publish screen)
+Use the Query to add a test query "who are the happy ones"

 ## Update the Controller
 Open Controllers\Home